offsoc/glycin/README.md

 | ✘      | Supported by format but not implemented yet |
 | —      | Not available for this format               |

+## Sandboxing and Inner Workings

+Glycin spawns one process per image file.
+The communication between glycin and the loader takes place via peer-to-peer D-Bus over a Unix socket.

+Glycin supports a sandbox mechanism inside and outside of Flatpaks.
+Outside of Flatpaks, the following mechanisms are used: The image loader binary is spawned via `bwrap`.
+The bubblewrap configuration only allows for minimal interaction with the host system.
+Only necessary parts of the filesystem are mounted and only with read access.
+There is no direct network access.
+Environment variables are not passed to the sandbox.
+Before forking the process the memory usage is limited via calling `setrlimit` and syscalls are limited to an allow-list via seccomp filters.

+Inside of Flatpaks the `flatpak-spawn --sandbox` command is used.
+This restricts the access to the filesystem in a similar way as the direct `bwrap` call.
+The memory usage is currently not limited.
+No additional seccomp filters are applied to the existing Flatpak seccomp rules.

+The GFile content is streamed to the loader via a Unix socket.
+This way, loaders can load contents that require network access, without having direct network access themselves.
+Formats like SVG set the `ExposeBaseDir = true` option in their config.
+This option causes the original image file's directory to be mounted into the sandbox to include external image files from there.
+The `ExposeBaseDir` option has no effect for `flatpak-spawn` sandboxes since they don't support this feature.

+The loaders provide the texture data via a memfd that is sealed by glycin and then given as an mmap to GDK.
+For animations and SVGs the sandboxed process is kept alive for new frames or tiles as long as needed.

+For information on how to implement a loader, please consult the [`glycin-utils` docs](https://docs.rs/glycin-utils/).

 ## Building and Testing

 - The `-Dloaders` option allows to only build certain loaders.